SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 ### 3. Add a new module to the project descriptor

+We need to add information to the project descriptor, defining the UI that we're building as a new module.

 :point_right: Add this new module to the project descriptor file `mta.yaml` next to the other modules as follows:
 ```
 - name: bookshop-ui